Read Now, The Himalayan Tsunami - a gritting new novel by Vidyut Rautela

-This complete guide to temples of Bagan is the result of my backpacking trip to Bagan.
-I backpacked through Myanmar and as a part of it made a trip to Bagan.
-This backpackers guide to bagan will help you find the famous temples and pagodas that you must see in Bagan.
+This complete guide to temples of Bagan is the result of my recent backpacking trip.
+In-fact, I backpacked through Myanmar and as a part of it made a trip to Bagan.
+When I arrived I was really confused about which temples to visit as there are hundreds of them spread across a vast area.
+Hoping that this backpackers guide to Bagan will help you find the famous temples and pagodas that you must see in Bagan.

 Built in 1105 Ananda is the no. 1 temple in whole of Bagan and is fondly known as Westminster Abbey of Myanmar.
 Unlike most of the other Bagan Temples, Ananda temple is in top shape and is very popular among the devotees.
 The temple is particularly known for the standing Buddha statues facing the four directions.
 The architecture of the temple displays characteristics typical of Indian and Mon styles.